awhillas/awhillas.github.io/content/low-hanging-fruit.md

 ---
-Title: Low Hanging Fruit Business Model
+Title: Engineering First Business Model
 slug: the-low-hanging-fruit-business-model
 summary: An alternative approach to tech business development in which all product decisions are made by the developers not Product Managers with the aim of keeping engineering effort minimal.
 date: 2023-10-02
 Modified: 2023-10-02
 Category: Business
 ---

-# Low Hanging Fruit Business Model

 I've been around the tech business for 25 years and have noticed that companies that put an MBA guy in charge usually fail (or fire them).
 One might also note that some of the biggest tech companies in the world have been started and lead by engineers, Facebook and Google notably.